BrandonKS337/NodeExpress2/README.md

 to change mysql password in mysql command line client type in :
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'MyN3wP4ssw0rd';
 followed by FLUSH PRIVILEGES

+THIS IS INCOMPLETE.
+DID NOT PUSH INTO THE BCRYPT AND HASHING SEGMENT BUT HAVE A MAJORITY OF IT FINALIZED.
+REFER TO RECORDING 1 HOUR 7 MINUTES IN TO CONTINUE PROG